ianamo/ianamo.github.io/projects.md

 Check out some of my development projects!

+### Generative AI

+- [Domo](https://github.com/ianamo/domo) an app that will convert a CSV file into as many thank-you emails as you desire.
+The ethics are questionable.
+The functionality is real.

 ### Machine Learning / Data Science

 - [Language Detection by Average Letter Distribution](https://github.com/ianamo/language-detection/blob/main/Language%20Detection%20by%20Average%20Letter%20Distribution.ipynb) exploring the efficiency of modeling languages by their letter distributions for language detection.